o3de/o3de.org/content/blog/posts/o3de-user-defined_properties-2022-03.md

 Game teams can start adding their own unique project user defined property metadata keys to assign game statistics to meshes, occlusion meshes, and attachment points.
 The game team would update a scene builder’s logic to access and process with those new metadata keys and values.

-One of the goals of this feature is to unlock the ability to extend the scene pipeline so that teams will fidget less in the O3DE Editor and spend more time iterating to polish a project.
+One of the goals of this feature is to unlock the ability to extend the scene pipeline so that content creators have to tweak assets less in the O3DE Editor and spend more time iterating to polish a project.